Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

 with $p$ being the associated pressure.
 For more information on the physics behind passive scalars, we refer to \cite{falkovich2001particles,shraiman2000scalar,warhaft2000passive} and references therein, and for mathematical studies, see e.g. \cite{alberti2019exponential,bedrossian2022almost,bedrossian2022batchelor,seis2013maximal,zelati2020relation} for instance.

 Particle systems on graphs have attracted increasing attention in recent years, including interacting diffusions with more general $w_{ij}^N$ replacing $w_{j}^N$.
 Our work can be thought of as a special case (the weight $w_{ij}^N$ depends only on $j$) of interacting diffusions on graphs with weights in $l^r$ space.
-The mean-field convergence for interacting diffusions on dense graphs has been studied by \cite{bayraktar2020graphon, bet2020weakly,jabin2021mean, lucon2020quenched,oliveira2019interacting} in different settings.
+The mean-field convergence for interacting diffusions on dense graphs has been studied by \cite{delattre2016note,kaliuzhnyi2018mean,kuehn2022vlasov,bayraktar2020graphon,bet2020weakly,jabin2021mean,lucon2020quenched,oliveira2019interacting,coppini2023central,luccon2014mean,ayi2024mean,jabin2024dense} in different settings.
 However, to the best of our knowledge their results do not cover singular kernels.
 We will do detailed comparisions on the methods of \cite{bayraktar2020graphon, jabin2021mean} in Section \ref{subsec:method} below.
-Our work takes a different approach in this direction.
-Motivated by the general form of the stochastic 2D vortex model, we simiply consider the weights given as $(w_j^N)$ in this work, where $w_j^N$ means the intensity of the vortex localized in $X_i$.
-However, the hypothesis $w_{ij}^N=w_j^N$ for all $i$ is not essential, our analysis would extend in an analogous manner to the interacting diffusions on general $l^r$-graphons ($r>1$), which is left as future work.
-Beyond the setting of the mean-field convergence for systems on dense graphs, the asymptotic behavior of interacting diffusions on sparse graphs, which involves strong interactions, is another related active topic.
+Our work takes a different approach in this direction, although we do not derive the convergence rate.
+Motivated by the general form of the stochastic 2D vortex model, we simply consider the weights given as $(w_j^N)$ in this work, where $w_j^N$ means the intensity of the vortex localized in $X_i$. { A core technical contribution of our work is the development of analytical tools to obtain the crucial regularity estimates required to handle singular kernels without leveraging exchangeability.
+Classical proofs for singular interactions often rely heavily on the symmetry of the system (e.g. \cite{fournier2014propagation}).
+Our approach bypasses this requirement, which is essential for the non-symmetric systems we consider.
+This robustness is precisely what makes our method extensible.
+Indeed, while the hypothesis $w_{ij}^N = w_j^N$ allows for a closed-form limiting system, our analysis would extend in an analogous manner to interacting diffusions on general $l^r$-graphons ($r > 1$), see the second named author's thesis \cite{zhao2023derivation}.} Beyond the setting of the mean-field convergence for systems on dense graphs, the asymptotic behavior of interacting diffusions on sparse graphs, which involves strong interactions, is another related active topic.
 The local weak convergence for the sparse case has been obtained in \cite{oliveira2020interacting,lacker2019local} recently.

 With additional constraints on the kernel and weights, we can demonstrate the uniqueness of the limiting points of converging subsequences and thus obtain the convergence of the entire sequence.

 \begin{theorem} If the kernel $K$ belongs to either of the following two cases, \begin{enumerate} \item $K$ is the 2D Biot-Savart law and $r\in [3,\infty]$ (since the definition of entropy solutions depends on $r$). \item Given $r\in (1,\infty]$, and $K $ belongs to $ L^{q_2}([0,T],L^{p_2}(\mathbb{R}^d))$ with